-Defending Greenhouse Gas Emissions Standards
+Defending Greenhouse Gas Emissions Standards and Fuel Efficiency Standards for Light-Duty Vehicles

 In 2017, the OAG intervened in a lawsuit to defend Environmental Protection Agency (EPA) greenhouse gas (GHG) emissions standards for model year 2022-2025 light-duty vehicles.
 The suit, Alliance of Automobile Manufacturers v.
 US Environmental Protection Agency et al., (D.C.
 Cir., Case No. 17-1086), challenged the EPA's finding that the emissions standards are feasible at reasonable cost, will achieve significant CO2 emissions reductions, and will provide significant benefits to consumers and to the public.
 Shortly after it was filed, its petitioners voluntarily dismissed the suit after the EPA announced that it would revisit the Obama-era GHG emissions standards.